Particle Image Velocimetry Refinement via Consensus ADMM for Active Fluid Control: PIV refinement

-which measures the average residual of the brightness constancy equation in a patch $P_{(\bar{x}, \bar{y})}$ centered at pixel $(\bar{x}, \bar{y})$ corresponding to the entry $\ell$ (note that there are two values of $\ell$ corresponding to the same $(x, y)$ in our notation) and $(\startflow_{i,x}(x, y),\startflow_{i,y}(x, y))$ is the estimate of algorithm $i$ at the pixel $(x, y)$.
 This metric captures how well an estimate satisfies brightness constancy, but it does not reflect the distinctiveness of the region: in areas with low image gradient magnitude, many different displacements can produce similarly low residuals.

-\subsection{Gradient-adjusted photometric error}
+\subsubsection{Gradient-adjusted photometric error}